|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

 Daily Technical Indicators: [See ODFL daily technical indicators chart] Daily technical indicators are neutral.
-The daily MACD line is above its signal line since August 13, 2025.
-The distance between MACD and the signal line is low and getting smaller.
-During the last week, the price has fallen below the Parabolic SAR (stop and reversal).
-A Parabolic SAR above the price is a bearish signal, and it indicates that momentum is likely to remain in the downward direction.
+During the last week, daily Lane's Stochastic signal line (%D) has moved above oversold area.
+Such crossover is considered a bullish signal.
+Oscillators are designed to signal a possible trend reversal.
+They can act as alerts and should be taken in conjunction with other technical analysis tools.
+Oscillators can be used to confirm other technical signals.
+Use the following link to access Lane's Stochastic help.
+During the last week, daily MACD line has moved above its signal line.
+Such crossover is considered a bullish signal.
+During the last week, the price has risen above the Parabolic SAR (stop and reversal).
+A Parabolic SAR below the price is a bullish signal, and it indicates that momentum is likely to remain in the upward direction.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.
+During the last week, the price has moved above the moving average in the center of the Bollinger Bands.
+The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
+The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
+Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.

 | |